These instructions are valid when connecting to the BCNet Wireless network only.

 Accessing the network through wireless laptops and other wireless devices is even more insecure than using the network with a direct network connection.
 Since a wireless connection is a shared environment, it is possible for your connection can be viewed in its entirety by any other users in the same wireless zone.
 This means that anyone can view all of the content including your passwords that you send back and forth.
 It can often be viewed by intruders from outside the Beloit College community if they hack the authentication process so it is very important to practice secure connectivity methods when using wireless.

 Encrypting your network connections is the only way to maintain privacy and confidentiality of your content (including your passwords) over wireless.
 You should always use an SSL connection when connecting to sites that require a password or other confidential content.
 Please read the Encryption How-To web page.
 It can be as trivial as simply using https instead of http in the web address.

-If you have questions or problems, please contact:
+If you have questions or problems, please contact IT Support.

-Beloit College offers wireless network access in most academic and administrative buildings.
-Coverage ranges from 50% access to nearly 100% in these buildings.
-Wireless also is accessible outside of Pearsons with significant outdoor coverage.
+Beloit College offers wireless network access in all academic and administrative buildings.
+Wireless also is accessible outside of Pearsons and the residential quad with significant outdoor coverage.

 Wireless coverage exists in the residential buildings on campus.
 Personal wireless routers are not allowed in the buildings that have wireless coverage, but are supported in other buildings.
 Please refer to our Personal Wireless Router Policy for more information.